Redesigning Food Delivery UX/UI

 -

-How can Orderly turn “what am I in the mood for?” into an ordering experience where mood drives choices in real time?
+How can Orderly make an ordering experience where mood drives choices in real time?

 -